tmensink/deepncm/README.md

 # DeepNCM: Deep Nearest Class Means
-This software provides some initial DeepNCM models
+This software provides DeepNCM models based on the TensFlow Models Official ResNet implementation.

-## Dependencies
-It is written in python, and follows (as closely as possible) the Tensorflow official ResNet implementation.
-It uses GNU Parallel for experiments (Tange, GNU Parallel - The Command-Line Power Tool, 2011)

 ## Citation
-When using this code, or the ideas of DeepNCM, please cite the following paper ([pdf](https://openreview.net/forum?id=rkPLZ4JPM))
+When using this code, or the ideas of DeepNCM, please cite the following paper ([openreview](https://openreview.net/forum?id=rkPLZ4JPM))

     @INPROCEEDINGS{guerriero18openreview,
      author = {Samantha Guerriero and Barbara Caputo and Thomas Mensink},